-The most common story told is that Edmund was captured as he fled the battlefield, but the quality of his armour was noticed by Lancastrian John Clifford who asked him his name.
+The most common story told is that Edmund was captured, whilst escaping the battlefield, on a bridge in the town where the Chantry Chapel of St Mary the Virgin stood, but the quality of his armour was noticed by Lancastrian John Clifford who asked him his name.
 At that point, it seems, Clifford was unaware who Rutland was and was possibly thinking along the lines of a ransom, but a priest going by the name of Aspell shouted: "spare him for he is the Prince's son."
 And thus Rutland's fate was sealed.

 It was then that John Clifford saw an opportunity to avenge his father's death, his father Thomas Clifford died in the first battle of St Albans in 1455.
 For Clifford, the "sight of any of the House of York was fury to torment his soul."